cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 ![Home Screen](./screenshots/home-screen.png)

-## CometChat SignUp & SignIn
+## CometChatScreens

 Once we finish with Firebase Authentication, finally, we can jump right into CometChat Screens.
-As I mentioned before, if you press the Chat Icon in the Home Screen, you will find out that we´re missing a screen.
-Let's fix that.

 Add a new screen called CometChatScreens inside `/screens/CometChatScreens/index.js`

 `/screens/CometChatScreens/index.js`